gamozolabs/gamozolabs.github.io/_posts/2018-10-14-vectorized_emulation.markdown

 More and more after working with QEMU I got annoyed.
 It's designed for whole systems yet I was using it for fuzzing targets that were running with unknown hardware and running from dynamically dumped memory snapshots.
 Due to the level of abstraction in QEMU I started to get concerned with the potential unknowns that would affect the instrumentation and fuzzing of targets.

-I developed my first emulator, a crappy MIPS emulator.
-It was designed not to be aimed at performance, but rather purely for simple usage and perfect single stepping.
+I developed my first MIPS emulator.
+It was not designed for performance, but rather purely for simple usage and perfect single stepping.
 You step an instruction, registers and memory get updated.
 No JIT, no intermediate registers, no flushing or weird block level translation changes.
 I eventually made a JIT for this that maintained the flush-state-every-instruction model and successfully used it against multiple targets.
 I also developed an ARM emulator somewhere in this timeframe.

 When early 2017 rolls around I'm bored and want to buy a Xeon Phi.
 Who doesn't want a 64-core 256-thread single processor?
 I really had no need for the machine so I just made up some excuse in my head that the high bandwidth memory on die would make reverting snapshots faster.
 Yeah... like that really matters?
 Oh well, I bought it.

-While the machine was on the way I had this idea that when fuzzing from a snapshot all VMs initially start off fuzzing with the exact same state, except for maybe an input buffer and length being changed.
+While the machine was on the way I had this idea... when fuzzing from a snapshot all VMs initially start off fuzzing with the exact same state, except for maybe an input buffer and length being changed.
 Thus they do identical operations until user-controlled data is processed.
 I've done some fun vectorization work before, but what got me thinking is why not just emit `vpaddd` instead of `add` when JITting, and now I can run 16 VMs at a time!

 Alas... the idea was born

 # A primer on snapshot fuzzing

 Snapshot fuzzing is fundamental to this work and almost all fuzzing work I have done from 2014 and beyond.
-It warrants it's own blog entirely.
-However let's get you familiar with the concept before we go on!
+It warrants its own blog entirely.

 Snapshot fuzzing is a method of fuzzing where you start from an already partially-executed system state.
-For example I can run an application under GDB like a parser, put a breakpoint after the file/network data has been read, and then dump memory and register state to a core dump using `gcore`.
+For example I can run an application under GDB, like a parser, put a breakpoint after the file/network data has been read, and then dump memory and register state to a core dump using `gcore`.
 At this point I have full memory and register state for the application.
 I can then load up this core dump into any emulator, set up memory contents and permissions, set up register state, and continue execution.
 While this is an example with core dumps on Linux, this methodology works the same whether the snapshot is a core dump from GDB, a minidump on Windows, or even an exotic memory dump taken from an exploit on a locked-down device like a phone.

 All that matters is that I have memory state and register state.
 From this point I can inject/modify the file contents in memory and continue execution with a new input!

 It can get a lot more complex when dealing with kernel state, like file handles, network packets buffered in the kernel, and really anything that syscalls.
 However in most targets you can make some custom rigging using `strace` to know which FDs line up, where they are currently seeked, etc. Further a full system snapshot can be used instead of a single application and then this kernel state is no longer a concern.

-The benefits of snapshot fuzzing are performance (most importantly, scaling), high levels of introspection (even without source or symbols), and most importantly... determinism.
+The benefits of snapshot fuzzing are performance (linear scaling), high levels of introspection (even without source or symbols), and most importantly... determinism.
 Unless the emulator has bugs snapshot fuzzing is typically deterministic (sometimes relaxed for performance).
 Find some super exotic race condition while snapshot fuzzing?
-Well, you can single step through with the same input and now you can look at the trace as a human.
-Even if it's a 1 in a billion chance of hitting.
+Well, you can single step through with the same input and now you can look at the trace as a human, even if it's a 1 in a billion chance of hitting.

 # A primer on vectorized instruction sets